Welcome to our best ever California Road Trip itinerary!

 Santa Cruz (Suggested: 3 days)

-Santa Cruz is one of my favourite California cities.
+Santa Cruz is one of my favourite California cities and is a must-see on any California road trip itinerary.
 It’s got a quirky, retro charm with a fabulous beach boardwalk, open air movies and great surf.

 Most of the entertainment in Santa Cruz centres on the boardwalk.
 There are old-fashioned roller coasters and ridiculous food stalls (deep-fried cheesecake?
 Ugh).
-We also love the open-air movies that run on the beach each week during the summer.
+Kids will love the open-air movies that run on the beach each week during the summer.

 During the day, Santa Cruz main beach can be a bit hectic.
 We suggest walking for 10 minutes over the headland, to Seabright State Beach (above).
 This is quieter, and beautiful.